our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 ---

 ### 💬 Explanation
+The implementation of "Safe Deep Learning-Based Global Path Planning Using a Fast Collision-Free Path Generator" is shared in this repository.
+We present a safe deep learning-based global path planning method in this project.
+This method is based on an LSTM model that predicts paths for the desired start and goal points in an environment with polygonal obstacles.
+To predict safe paths with an appropriate distance from obstacles, a new loss function (MSE-NER) is developed.
+You can conduct experiments in both the "main" and "main test a sample" notebooks to build the project from scratch or to use pre-trained models.
+The AI2THOR framework is used for the simulations, and you can test our path planning method on all of its environments.
+The results of this project resulted in the publication of two papers, which you can access via the links above.
+Additionally, in the Gallery section, you can see the robot movement for a sample path generated using our method in an AI2THOR environment.

 This repository share the implementation of "Safe Deep Learning-Based Global Path Planning Using a Fast Collision-Free Path Generator".
 In this project we present a safe deep learning based global path planning method. this method is based on an LSTM model which predicts paths for desired start and goal points in an enviroment containing polygonal obstacles.
 For obtaining safe paths which have appropriate distance from obstacles we developed a new loss function that is implemented in this project.
 You can use both "main" and "main_test a sample" notebooks for your experiments to do the project from scratch or use the pre-traind models. for the simulations the AI2THOR framework has been used and you can test our path planning method on all environments of that.
 The Results of this project led to publishing 2 papers which you can access from the above links, also in the Gallery section you can see the robot movement for a smple path, which is generated using our method, in an AI2THOR environment.